Text transformations - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 AWS WAF inspects the web request as received, without any text transformations.

-AWS WAF removes multiple slashes, directory self-references, and directory back-references that are not at the beginning of the input from an input string.
+AWS WAF normalizes the input string by removing multiple slashes, directory self-references, and directory back-references that are not at the beginning of the input.

 AWS WAF removes all NULL bytes from the input.